evilusean/Khan/Algebra/Algebra 1/Algebra1-Notes.md

 https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:solve-equations-inequalities/x2f8bb11595b61c86:compound-inequalities/quiz/x2f8bb11595b61c86:solve-equations-inequalities-quiz-3
 #### Unit Test (7/10 = 70% - When you inverse('-x' into a 'x') a '-' to the other side with the constant, a greater than sign becomes a less than sign - you can divide by variables and constants x(-p+8) in order to balance an equation for finding x, you can also simplify if both the numerator and denominator are negative to make them a positive)
 ## Unit 3: Working with Units - 2025-10-05 :
-#### Unit Test (9/10 = 90% - misread a question, something to do with a microgram - 1/1000 of a miligram which is 1/1000th of a gram)
+#### Unit Test (9/10 = 90% - misread a question, something to do with a microgram μg is 1/1000 of a miligram which is 1/1000th of a gram = 1/1,000,000 millionth of a gram)
 https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:working-units/x2f8bb11595b61c86:word-problems-multiple-units/test/x2f8bb11595b61c86:working-units-unit-test